arnosimons/arnosimons.github.io/projects/scratchbook.md

               <br/>
               <p style="font-size: 16px; margin-bottom: 5px;"><strong>Explanation of columns</strong></p>
               <p class="explainColumns"><strong>Name:</strong> The name of a scratch.</p>
-              <p class="explainColumns"><strong>CodeName:</strong> Each scratch has at least one code word that can be used in scratch formulas.
-Multiple code words are seperated by a comma and can be used synonymously.
-If a scratch is composed of other scratches its formula is shown in the composition column.</p>
+              <p class="explainColumns"><strong>CodeName:</strong> The code name(s) that can be used in scratch formulas.
+Multiple code names are seperated by a comma and can be used synonymously.</p>
-              <p class="explainColumns"><strong>#Counts:</strong> The length of a scratch in beats (aka quarter notes).
+              <p class="explainColumns"><strong>#Counts:</strong> The length of a scratch in quarter notes.
 This attribute can be altered using the "/" operator (as explained in the operator section).</p>
-              <p class="explainColumns"><strong>#Sounds:</strong> Number of distinct sounds a scratch produces.</p>
+              <p class="explainColumns"><strong>#Sounds:</strong> The number of distinct sounds a scratch produces.</p>
-              <p class="explainColumns"><strong>#Pauses:</strong> Number of pauses in a scratch.
-Pauses can occur either when the fader is closed (e.g. in "flares") or when the record is held still (e.g. in "tears").</p>
+              <p class="explainColumns"><strong>#Pauses:</strong> The umber of pauses in a scratch.
+Pauses can occur either when the fader is closed (as in flares) or when the record is held still (as in tears).</p>
-              <p class="explainColumns"><strong>Orbit:</strong> Narrowly defined, an orbit is any scratch that incorporates both a forward and backward movement, or vice versa, of the record in sequence.
-In this table, an orbit is broadly defined as any scratch that is "loopable", i.e. whose start and end points on the record are the same.
-Consequently, scratches like the "autobahn" or the "prizm" are also listed as orbits here.</p>
+              <p class="explainColumns"><strong>Orbit:</strong> Any scratch that incorporates both a forward and backward movement, or vice versa, of the record in sequence (narrow definition of orbits), plus any scratch that is "loopable", i.e. whose start and end points on the record are the same (which includes scratches like the "autobahn" or the "prizm").</p>
-              <p class="explainColumns">&#10024; Note that all narrowly defined orbits can be accessed via code words in the generic form of "forward_backward" (e.g. "fl2_fl1", "tr3_ct2", etc.)</p>
-              <p class="explainColumns"><strong>Composition:</strong> If a scratch is composed of other scratches its formula is shown in the composition column.</p>
+              <p class="explainColumns"><strong>Composition:</strong> If a scratch is composed of other scratches its formula is shown in this column.
+Otherwise its flagged as an element.</p>
             </div>
           </div>
         </div>